Corospondent - January 2020

 Strategic Income is a managed income fund that invests across the full range of income-generating asset classes such as government, corporate and inflation-linked bonds, listed property, offshore bonds, money-market negotiable certificates of deposit (NCDs) and preference shares.
 The main aim of the fund is to produce a consistent and reliable return for investors with immediate income needs.

-Listed property has been the largest drag on the fund’s performance.
-Despite the underperformance, from a valuation perspective, selected counters remain attractive.
-The fund maintains holdings in shares that offer strong distribution and income growth, with upside to their net asset value.
-In the event of a moderation in listed property valuations, we will look to increase the fund’s exposure to this sector at more attractive levels.
+Listed property has been the largest drag on performance.
+From a valuation perspective, the sector remains attractive.
+If one excludes offshore exposure, the property sector’s yield is greater than 10%, which compares favourably to the benchmark bond.
+The fund maintains holdings in counters that offer strong distribution and income growth, with upside to their net asset value.
+In the event of a moderation in listed property valuations (which may be triggered by further risk-asset or bond-market weakness), we will look to increase the fund’s exposure to this sector at more attractive levels.

 Despite attractive valuations, the preference share asset class will continue to dissipate, given the lack of new issuance as bank issues risk being classified as eligible loss-absorbing capital (only senior to equity).
 The fund maintains select exposure to certain high-quality corporate preference shares but will not actively look to increase its holdings.